pandas-dev/pandas/doc/source/timeseries.rst

 Period conversions with anchored frequencies are particularly useful for working with various quarterly data common to economics, business, and other fields.
-Many organizations define quarters relative to the month in which their fiscal year start and ends.
+Many organizations define quarters relative to the month in which their fiscal year starts and ends.
 Thus, first quarter of 2011 could start in 2010 or a few months into 2011.
-Via anchored frequencies, pandas works all quarterly frequencies ``Q-JAN`` through ``Q-DEC``.
+Via anchored frequencies, pandas works for all quarterly frequencies ``Q-JAN`` through ``Q-DEC``.

 ``Q-DEC`` define regular calendar quarters: